 “Can we go to the candy store? ” Isla asks, watching Harry suck on a toffee bean.

-Here’s what we dig out of the crannies of my cupboards:
+What we dig out of my cupboards

 - some yellow corn kernels and some white corn kernels